OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 * IT Admin has functional understating of Kronos WFC 8.1 and Microsoft Teams Shifts App.
 IT Admin is also the super user of Kronos – The IT Admin needs to have admin-level access to Shifts as their credentials are required for request approval
 * Kronos WFC serves as single source of truth for all entities.
 In other words, all entities in the scope of this integration such as: Shifts, Open Shifts, Time Offs should be created in Kronos by the FLMs
 * Shifts App is used by FLWs to view their schedules, create requests for Time Offs, Open Shifts, and Swap Shifts
 * FLMs should use Kronos WFC only for all Approval/Rejection workflows.
-FLMs should not approve any requests in the Shifts app as it will cause data inconsistency between Kronos WFC and Shifts
+FLMs should not approve any requests in the Shifts App as it will cause data inconsistency between Kronos WFC and Shifts
 * FLW requests (Open Shift Request, Swap Shift Request) will be synced from Shifts to Kronos in synchronous manner using Shifts Outbound APIs and Kronos WFC 8.1 data submission (POST) APIs
-* FLW requests for Time Off will be sync’d from Shifts to Kronos in asynchronous manner
+* FLW requests for Time Off will be synced from Shifts App to Kronos in asynchronous manner
-* Approved schedules for Shifts, Time Offs, Open-Shifts and Swap-Shifts will be sync’d from Kronos to Shifts in asynchronous manner using Kronos WFC 8.1 GET APIs and Shifts/Graph post APIs
+* Approved schedules for Shifts, Time Offs, Open Shifts and Swap Shifts will be sync’d from Kronos to Shifts App in asynchronous manner using Kronos WFC 8.1 GET APIs and Shifts/Graph post APIs
-* Status of requests created in Shifts App and synced to Kronos WFC will be synced back to Shifts to keep both systems in sync
+* Status of requests created in Shifts App and synced to Kronos WFC will be synced back to Shifts App to keep both systems in sync
-* To sync all the requests initiated in Shifts (by FLWs) to Kronos, SuperUser account credentials are used.
-Once these are approved in Kronos (by FLMs), their approval status will be synced back to Shifts.
-These statuses are synced to Shifts using Microsoft Graph APIs with Shifts Admin account authorization
+* To sync all the requests initiated in Shifts App (by FLWs) to Kronos, SuperUser account credentials are used.
+Once these are approved in Kronos (by FLMs), their approval status will be synced back to Shifts App.
+These statuses are synced to Shifts App using Microsoft Graph APIs with Shifts Admin account authorization
 * Users must be created in Azure/Teams prior to User to User mapping step to be performed in Configuration Web App (Config Web App is one of the components of this integration as explained in below sections)
-* Teams and Scheduling groups must be created in Shifts prior Teams to Department mapping step in Configuration Web App
+* Teams and Scheduling groups must be created in Shifts App prior Teams to Department mapping step in Configuration Web App
 * Done button on Configuration Web App should be used only for first time sync
 * First time sync is expected to take longer time since it may sync data for larger time interval.
 The time would vary based on amount of data i.e. number of users, number of teams, number of entities (such as Shifts, TimeOffs, OpenShifts etc.) to be synced and date span of the Time interval for which the sync is happening.
 So, it may take time to reflect this complete data in Shifts.
 Done button click will initiate background process to complete the sync